dependabot/dependabot-core/README.md

 # Dependabot Core

 Dependabot Core is a collection of helper classes for automating dependency updating in Ruby, JavaScript, Python and PHP.
-It is used by [Dependabot][dependabot].
+It can also update git submodules.
 Highlights include:

 - Logic to check for the latest version of a dependency *that's resolvable given a project's other dependencies*.
 That means tapping into the package manager's dependency resolution logic
 - Logic to generate updated manifest and lockfiles for a new dependency version
 - Logic to find changelogs, release notes, and commits for a dependency update

+Dependabot Core is used by [Dependabot][dependabot].

 ## Setup